ironsmile/euterpe/README.md

 Configuration
 ======

-HTTPS configuration is saved in a json file, different for every user in the system.
+HTTPS configuration is saved in a JSON file, different for every user in the system.
 Its location is as follows:

 * Linux or BSD: ```$HOME/.httpms/config.json```